Last Summer (1969 film)

-Last Summer is a 1969 teen drama film directed by Frank Perry and written by his then-wife Eleanor Perry, based on the 1968 novel of the same name by Evan Hunter.
+Last Summer is a 1969 American teen drama film directed by Frank Perry and written by his then-wife Eleanor Perry, based on the 1968 novel of the same name by Evan Hunter.
 It stars Barbara Hershey, Richard Thomas, Bruce Davison, and Catherine Burns.
-The film follows the exploits of four teenagers during a summer vacation on Fire Island, New York.
+The film follows the exploits of four teenagers during a summer vacation on Fire Island, New York, culminating in a disturbing act of violence.

 Released in the United States on June 19, 1969, Last Summer received generally positive reviews, with Burns garnering a nomination for the Academy Award for Best Supporting Actress.

 Plot

-Dan and Peter, two youths vacationing on Fire Island, befriend a young woman named Sandy, who has found an injured seagull on a beach.
-While nursing the seagull back to health, the three friends spend time experimenting with alcohol, marijuana, and their sexuality.
+Dan and Peter, two youths vacationing on Fire Island in New York, befriend a young woman named Sandy, who has found an injured seagull on a beach.
+While nursing the seagull back to health, the three become friends and spend the summer together.
+The group frequent the local cinema together, experimenting with their sexual impulses, and indulge in alcohol and marijuana.
 Dan and Peter, both virgins, express interest in having sex with Sandy, who they suspect is also a virgin.

-The trio make the acquaintance of a slightly younger teenager, Rhoda, a shy girl who confides in the others that her mother died in a drowning accident.
+The trio make the acquaintance of a slightly younger teenager, Rhoda, a socially awkward girl from Ohio who is also vacationing on the island for the summer.
+Though they keep Rhoda's acquaintance, the three older teenagers frequently tease her.
+Rhoda confides in the others that her mother died in a drowning accident several summers prior.
+At Sandy's urging, the three attempt to teach Rhoda how to swim, despite her being terrified of the water.
 Rhoda becomes close with Peter and they share a kiss.

-One day, the boys find that Sandy has killed the seagull after it bit her.
-The three older friends pull a prank by arranging a dinner date with an older man, Anibal, through a computer dating service.
-After getting him drunk, they abandon him to a group of local bullies despite Rhoda's protests.
-Tension builds between Rhoda and the three older teens, and in the final sequence Dan, Peter, and Sandy pin down Rhoda in the forest near the beach as Dan rapes her.
-After the attack, Sandy and Dan are seen walking away, as Peter, standing alone, stares into the ocean.
+Meanwhile, the boys are disturbed upon learning that Sandy has bludgeoned the seagull to death with a rock after it bit her.

+The three older friends pull a prank by arranging a dinner date between Rhoda and an older man, Anibal, through a computer dating service.
+After getting Anibal drunk, they abandon him to a group of local bullies despite Rhoda's protests.
+The event causes a rift between Rhoda and Peter.